When you sit down to watch a movie and find that Netflix keeps pausing, it can ruin your evening.

 This action will “power-cycle” your router and provide more bandwidth to increase your ability to play content faster on the Netflix app.

-Why does resetting your router reduce the Netflix app pausing?
+Why does resetting your router reduce when Netflix keeps pausing?

 Your router is like a mini-PC that will slow down as more tasks (or connections are added.

-In an ever more digital world, it is likely that quite a few devices are connected to your router as you are reading this.
+In an ever more digital world, quite a few devices are likely connected to your router as you read this.

-Having all of those devices connected will reduce the bandwidth available to the Netflix app and subsequently throttle your download speed, which in turn can cause Netflix to keep pasuing.
+Having all those devices connected will reduce the bandwidth available to the Netflix app and subsequently throttle your download speed, which can cause Netflix stuttering issues on playback.

-If you are playing Netflix using a device such as a Firestick, Roku or smart TV then I would recommend that you update the app.
+If you are playing Netflix using a device such as a Firestick, Roku or smart TV, then I recommend updating the app.

 If you cannot reset your router for any reason, I would disconnect all but the most essential devices from the internet.